 Mr. Realmuto: I wasn't suggesting changing the decision making and the day to day responsibility.
 However, the people elected five supervisors not one.
 This meeting is the only time that we as supervisors can discuss these ideas together.
-I want to give the person that is tasked with making those decisions a larger toolbox to work with.
+I want to give the person that is tasked with making those decisions more information to work with.